 A publisher.
 A directory.
-A network of vetted operators.
+A network of local, professional rodent control specialists.

 Rodent Control Oregon is two things at once.
 It is a publisher — a long-form field guide to the species, seasons, and building science that actually drive rodent activity in this state.
 And it is a network — a curated directory of the local independent operators we trust to do the work in each of Oregon's five climate zones.
-One phone number routes you to the right one.
+Open your city's page to reach the one who can help.

 One state, five climates, one network of local operators.